The Munster Express

 The Munster Express newspaper was established in 1860 in the South Eastern Irish city of Waterford.

-The newspaper covers stories from Waterford city and County Waterford.
-It retails at €2.00.
-The Munster Express's office is located on the Quay in Waterford City.
+The newspaper covers stories from Waterford city and County Waterford plus south Kilkenny, co Tipperary and co Wexford.
+It retails at €3.20.
+The Munster Express's office is located on Patrick Street in Waterford City.

-The paper has four sections - News, Sport, Townlands and Encore.
+The paper has four sections - News, Sport, Townlands and Entertainment.

-In October 2019, it was reported that Iconic Newspapers were in advanced talks to acquire The Munster Express.

 Editor

-The Munster Express is edited by Kieran Walsh.
+The Munster Express is edited by Paul Mooney since May 2024.